An experiment to test the discreteness of time: Ensuring Visibility of the Effect

 Above, we took into account the effect of a single mass $\mu$.
 This not sufficient to guarantee that there will not be a cumulative effect from several masses around.
 However, note that if these masses are homogeneously distributed, their contributions average out.

 The `predictable' type of gravitational influences are systematic errors arising for example from the gravitational field of the Earth, the Moon, and the motion of other large bodies, such as tectonic activity or sea tides, but also from small masses that will unavoidably be present in the immediate vicinity of the mass $m$, such as the experimental apparatus itself and the surrounding laboratory.
 Given the extreme sensitivity of the apparatus, it will likely not be possible to make all these gravitational influences satisfy \eqref{eq:gravinf}.
-However one can calibrate for the contribution of a mass $\mu$ at distance $D$ if it moves slowly with respect to the time $N t$ that it takes to collect a data point\footnote{A simple method to calibrate when the different values of $t/\beta$ are obtained by changing $d$ only while keeping $M$, $l$ and $t$ fixed, as considered in the following section, is the following.
-The mass $\mu$ will contribute a constant phase $\phi_B$.
-The state of the mass $m$ when the experiment is performed \textit{without} $M$ present is $(\ket0+e^{i\phi_B}\ket1)/\sqrt2$.
-We can estimate the phase $\phi_B$ by running the experiment without $M$.
-So long as the masses are slow moving, it suffices to rotate the measurement basis to $(\ket0+e^{i\phi_B}\ket1)/\sqrt2$ rather than $\{\ket{\pm i}\}$.}, i.e. if
+However one can calibrate for the contribution of a mass $\mu$ at distance $D$ if it moves slowly with respect to the time $N t$ that it takes to collect a data point\footnote{An example of a calibration procedure is as follows.
+Let us assume that the different values of $t/\beta$ are obtained by changing $d$ while keeping $M$, $l$, and $t$ fixed (as considered in the next section).
+The mass $\mu$ will contribute a constant phase $\phi_B$, which we can estimate by running the experiment without $M$.
+So long as the masses are slow moving, it suffices to rotate the measurement basis to